VANOLA/git_practice/README.txt

 Hello Git and GitHub

-Vanessa here.
 I'm just a stay-at-home mom ready to finally get out there.
 It's a great thing when the kids are in school and becoming more independent.

 Working on a 2nd degree now in Computer Science.